DavertMik/doAuthPlugin/README.markdown

 Passwords and Security
 ----------------------
-doAuth currently generates very simple md5 hashes for activation, password, remember filter.
-That's very very bad and certanly will be changed in next versions.
-Right now it is It is strongly recommended to change generation algorithms to your own.
-But even when a new version of doAuth with better algorithms will be released, this tip will be useful.
+doAuthPlugin generates hashes for remember filter, activation code, password reset code and a new password for user on request.

+Here are the principles that doAuth follows to create user codes:
+* doAuth uses CSRF secret key to generate unique codes for every symfony site.
+* doAuth uses Salt, Email, Password fields from User record to generate codes.
+* doAuth uses md5 hash algorithm to create code from strings
+* doAuth generates random 10-symbol length password from all latin characters upper and lowercase and numbers.

+If you are unhappy with provided methods, you can override them, following this instructions:

-* To update currently used algorithms, please copy doAuthTools.class.php located in plugins/doAuth/lib to your project lib folder.
+* To update currently used algorithms, please copy doAuthTools.class.php located in plugins/doAuthPlugin/lib to your project lib folder.
 * Rewrite all functions pressented there to your own
 * Clear symfony cache (yep, `symfony cc` thing)
 * Now doAuth fully depends on your own implementation of this class.

+If you are very unhappy with current methods and very happy with your own, please share your implementation on Github.
+You can fork the project here: http://github.com/DavertMik/doAuthPlugin

-(Thanks to Andrei Dziahel for pointing to this issue)
+(Thanks to Andrei Dziahel and Laurent Bachelier)

 Configuration
 -------------